-8. Law of Cat Acceleration - A cat will accelerate at a constant speed until he gets better and is ready to stop.
+8. Law of Cat Acceleration - A cat will accelerate constantly until he gets better and is ready to stop.

 9. Law of Dinner Table Attendance - Cats must attend all meals when something good is served.

 10. Law of Rug Configuration - No rug may remain in its naturally flat state for very long.

 11. Law of Obedience Resistance - A cat's resistance varies inversely to a human's desire for her to do something.

 12. First Law of Energy Conservation - Cats know that energy can neither be created nor destroyed and will, therefore, use as little energy as possible.